HubSpot vs. Customer.io: the core difference

 Customer.io's integration approach emphasizes data infrastructure over marketplace breadth.
 The platform exposes four distinct APIs (Pipelines, Track, App, and Reporting Webhooks) with unlimited API calls on all plans.
 Pre-built integrations include Salesforce, HubSpot, Segment, Snowflake, Amplitude, Mixpanel, and Google Ads.
 Mobile SDKs cover iOS, Android, React Native, Flutter, and Expo.
 The depth of data infrastructure, including Reverse ETL, Data Replay, and warehouse destinations, is notable even if the total integration count is smaller than HubSpot's.

 ZoomInfo's App Marketplace lists 120+ integrations across CRM, marketing automation, sales engagement, data warehouse, and communications categories.
 The Enterprise API provides programmatic access to the full data layer.
 Cloud Partners enable direct data ingestion into AWS, Google Cloud, Snowflake, and Databricks.
-ZoomInfo integrates directly with HubSpot and can feed enriched data into Customer.io, making either platform more effective without requiring a platform switch.
+ZoomInfo integrates natively with HubSpot via the HubSpot integration and can feed enriched data into Customer.io as well, making either platform more effective without requiring a platform switch.
+The same verified contact data, intent signals, and account intelligence flows into whichever system your team already runs, whether that is a MAP, a CRM, or both.

 Support, onboarding, and training

 Customer.io tiers support access by plan.
 Essentials customers get email and community support only.
 Premium adds chat support and 90-day onboarding.
 Enterprise includes a dedicated CSM, shared Slack channel, 2-hour first response time, and a Technical Implementation Specialist.
-Documentation is organized across docs.customer.io with separate developer and non-developer onboarding paths.
+Documentation is organized across the Customer.io developer docs with separate developer and non-developer onboarding paths.

 HubSpot also tiers support: free users get community-only support, Starter adds email and chat, Professional and Enterprise add phone support.
 The differentiator is HubSpot Academy, with over 200,000 certified professionals and free courses covering marketing, sales, content, and platform administration.
 The Solutions Partner ecosystem handles most complex implementations.